gilzoide/unity-runtime-preset/README.md

 - If the preset was created from a component, uses `GetComponent` when applied to a GameObject to get the correct target object

 [RuntimePresetApplier](Runtime/RuntimePresetApplier.cs): component that applies presets to its GameObject
+- Apply presets by calling the `Apply` method
 - Supports automatic application in `Awake`, `OnEnable` and `Start`
 - Runs before other scripts, so that new values from automatically applied presets should be available on your components' `Awake`, `OnEnable` and `Start` methods
 - Presets can be applied at prefab/scene import time by checking "On Import" in the "Apply At" flags